I Lost My Body: Plot

-The film begins with a severed hand escaping from a refrigerator in a laboratory and beginning a journey across the suburbs of Paris to reunite with its body, Naoufel.
-His story is told via flash-backs.
+A severed hand escapes from a refrigerator in a laboratory and begins a journey across the suburbs of Paris to reunite with its body, that of a young man named Naoufel.
+His story is told via flashbacks.

-Being very little in Morocco, Naoufel aspires to be a pianist and an astronaut and records his day-to-day life on a tape recorder.
-During a car journey, he distracts his father while he is driving, causing a crash.
-He survives, but both of his parents are killed.
+As a boy in Morocco, Naoufel aspires to be a pianist and an astronaut and records his day-to-day life on a tape recorder.
+While riding in a car with his parents, he distracts his father while he is driving, causing a crash.
+Naoufel survives, but both of his parents are killed.
 He is forced to live in France with his emotionally distant uncle and his crude cousin.

-Now, Naoufel works as a pizza deliveryman, often criticized by his boss for being late.
-On one occasion, Naoufel delivers a pizza to Gabrielle, at her apartment block.
-They never see each other, as Naoufel is unable to get through the lobby's malfunctioning security door, but have a conversation through the intercom, and Naoufel becomes infatuated with her and is ready to make everything in order to seduce her.
+As a young man, Naoufel works as a pizza deliveryman, often criticized by his boss for being late.
+On one occasion, Naoufel delivers a pizza to a young woman, Gabrielle, at her apartment block.
+They never see each other, as Naoufel is unable to get through the lobby's malfunctioning security door, but they have a conversation through the intercom, and Naoufel becomes infatuated with her.

-Naoufel tracks Gabrielle to the library where she works and follows her to a near-by neighborhood where she drops off medicine to a carpenter, her uncle Gigi.
-Naoufel, seeing an ad for an apprentice in the window, quickly uses this as an excuse for why he is there.
+Naoufel tracks Gabrielle to the library where she works and follows her to a nearby neighborhood where she drops off medicine to a carpenter, her uncle Gigi.
+Naoufel, seeing an old posted ad for an apprentice, quickly uses this as an excuse for why he is there.
 Gigi is reluctant but accepts after learning that Naoufel is an orphan.
 Naoufel moves out of his uncle's house and into an attic apartment provided by Gigi.
 He learns the tools of the trade and edges closer to Gabrielle, though he never mentions their first encounter.